 8 Lancashire Ct, Brook St, Mayfair, London W1S 1EY, United Kingdom

-If time only allows for smaller snack then you can have a warm scone (cream tea).
-This place is the best kept secret in London – so enjoy it, but don’t tell everyone!
+If time only allows for a smaller snack then you can have a warm scone (cream tea).
+This place is the best-kept secret in London – so enjoy it, but don’t tell everyone!

 Recommended by Nancy from Around the World at the Weekend.